culturesofknowledge/emplaces/models/README.md

     - general issue here about materialization of inferred/implied/deduced information.
     - note that name attestations are *additions* to the primary info; no such for calendars.

+- [ ] Generate data from EMLO data
 - [ ] Review way that core data is represented

 - [ ] note 2 kinds of Julian calendars